auth0/cosmos/readme.md

 $ npm install --save @auth0/cosmos
 ```

-That's all you need to do: no build required!
+That's all you need to do: no config changes required!

+&nbsp;
+&nbsp;

 ### Using Cosmos components in your application